 Summer is my jam.
-I love being uncomfortably hot and I don’t mind the sticky sweaty mess that comes with my favorite season.
-Maybe I’ve been conditioned to love summer from being a little kid counting down the days until summer vacation, or perhaps it has to do with my June birthday.
+I actually love being what others would consider to be uncomfortably hot and I don’t mind the sticky sweaty mess that comes with my favorite season.

 I have a handful of summer traditions that make the season that much sweeter.
-Sundays spent on the river with my dad, Friday afternoons at my grandparents, and going hiking as much as humanely possible (aka as often as I can sucker my boyfriend into it.)
+Sundays spent on the river with my dad, Friday afternoons at my grandparents, and going hiking as much as humanely possible.

 The Quad Cities has been growing so much in the past few years, and one of the best additions (in my humble opinion) is the Freight House Farmers market.